joshbegley/nyt-latest/README.md

-**Hurricanes will not sign either Michael McLeod or Carter Hart: Sources**\
+**Hurricanes will not sign Michael McLeod or Carter Hart: Sources**\
-`Carolina showed interest in McLeod and Hart in recent weeks, but couldn't "get to something both sides would be comfortable with."`\
+`Carolina showed interest in McLeod and Hart in recent weeks but couldn't "get to something both sides would be comfortable with."`\
 https://nytimes.com/athletic/6685481/2025/10/02/hurricanes-michael-mcleod-carter-hart-hockey-canada/

 **Flights Halted at Munich Airport After Drone Sightings**\